Joint Seat Allocation Authority 2024

 Fee Structure

-**Note: contingency amount for students admitted under various fellowships will be as per the norms of respective sponsoring funding agencies.
+**Note: Candidates are requested to visit the ICT-IOCB website for updates regarding the fees and tentative dates for physical reporting at ICT-IOC Bhubaneswar.
+The contingency amount for students admitted under various fellowships will be as per the norms of respective sponsoring funding agencies.
 Research contingency of Rs.
 12,000/- will be added in the fifth year of fees.
 Admission fees may vary and it will be informed at the time of admission.

 Academic Structure